 - 1 tbsp powdered sugar

-Roll out the dough to about 1/4 inch thick and set aside a small piece to create the strips.
-Cover a tart pan or a cake pan approximately 10 inches in diameter with your hands.
-Prick the bottom with the tines of a fork and cover with plastic wrap to keep the dough from drying.
+Roll out the dough to about 1/4 inch and set aside a small piece to create the strips.
+Cover a tart mold or a cake tin about 10 inches in diameter with your hands.
+Prick the bottom with the tines of a fork and cover with plastic wrap to prevent the dough from drying out and put the base back in the fridge for a while.

-In the meantime, prepare the cream: place the ricotta in a bowl and add the powdered sugar with cocoa.
-Mix the mixture with a hand whisk until it becomes creamy, now pour the ricotta cream into the pastry shell.
+Meanwhile, prepare the cream: place the ricotta in a bowl and add the powdered sugar with the cocoa.
+Mix the mixture with a hand whisk until it becomes creamy, now pour the ricotta cream into the shortcrust shell.

-With the remaining shortcrust pastry prepare the strips, if you like my decoration just roll out the dough and cut with a fluted wheel.
-The strips should be 1/4 inch wide with a 1/12 inch thickness.
+With the remaining shortcrust, prepare the strips, if you like my decoration, just roll out the dough and cut with a scalloped wheel.
+The strips should be about 1/4 inch with a thickness of 1/16 inch.

-Once ready, just twist them on themselves and decorate the tart, seal the edges well.
-Bake in a preheated oven at 355°F for about 40 minutes.
+Once ready, just turn them on themselves and decorate the tart, seal the edges well.
+Bake in a preheated oven at 350°F for about 40 minutes.

-After 35 minutes, check the cooking, if the tart is ready, let it cool and before serving, dust with powdered sugar.
+After 35 minutes, check the cooking, if the tart is ready, let it cool in the mold and before serving, dust with powdered sugar.

 Enjoy your treat!

-If desired, the cocoa shortcrust pastry can be frozen for up to 2 months and used when needed.
-For an even more delicious tart, just add a handful of chocolate chips to the ricotta cream.
+If you want, the cocoa shortcrust dough can be frozen for up to 2 months and used when needed.
+For an even more indulgent tart, just add a handful of chocolate chips to the ricotta cream.
 As an alternative to hazelnut cream, Nutella can be used.

-The tart can be stored at room temperature for 2 days, after which it should be kept in the refrigerator covered, or in airtight containers.
-If you keep it in the fridge, leave it at room temperature for at least 15 minutes before serving.
+The tart can be kept at room temperature for 2 days, after which it should be stored in the fridge, covered or in airtight containers.
+If kept in the fridge, it should remain at room temperature for at least 15 minutes before serving.